 1. Play and experiment

-Experimenting is essential to finding what you love.
-It’s risky.
-We make things we don’t like, we can feel disappointed or worry that we’ve wasted supplies.
+Experimenting is essential to finding what you love but it’s risky.
+We can make things we don’t like, feel disappointed or think that we’ve wasted supplies.
+Every artist, crafter and maker made mistakes, messes and things they didn’t like.

 Play with your supplies rather than trying to create a masterpiece every time.

 On this canvas I used Terracotta Powertex and 3d Sand for the first time.
-I didn’t love it but I didn’t hate the sand or the colours.
-I went back later and added more details until I was happier with it.
+I didn’t love it but I didn’t hate the sand.
+I went back later and added black Bister spray and more layers and paint until I was happier with it.

 Powertex canvas art by Kore Sage

-Use your favourite colours, materials and textures in your art to make it truly yours.
+One way to do this, is to know what your love and do more of it.
+Use your favourite colours, materials and techniques in your art to make it truly yours.
 It will be more fun to create and other people can connect with you because they see what they love too.
 This is how you start to make art that people know is yours.

-Find other Rusty Powder fans or people who adore your upcycled Barbies.
+Find other Rusty Powder fans or people who adore your upcycled dolls.
 Whatever it is, use what you love, do what you love and enjoy the process of making.

 Insignia Powertex canvas by Kore Sage